sib-swiss/NGS-introduction-training/docs/group_work.md

 * How does the quality of the reads look?
 Anything special about the overrepresented sequences?
 (Hint: [blast](https://blast.ncbi.nlm.nih.gov/) some overrepresented sequences, and see what they are)
 * Did trimming improve the QC results?
 What could be the cause of the warnings/errors in the `fastqc` reports?
-* How do the two aligners report multi-mapping reads?
 * What are the alignment rates?
 * How do the aligners handle splicing?
 * How are spliced alignments stored in the SAM file? (have a look at the CIGAR string)